 - 1. To begin an appeal, the student shall request a meeting with the instructor.
 Appeals may not be made by parents, guardians, or proxies.
 The student shall meet with the instructor in person or virtually to discuss the grading process.
 It is the student's responsibility to demonstrate the appeal's merit.
-The instructor shall produce any graded work that remains in the instructor's possession, explain how grades have been calculated, and if needed recalculate the grade to determine if there has been a clerical mistake. - 2.
-If the student and instructor cannot successfully resolve the disputed grade, the student may further appeal by submitting to the instructor's division chairperson the Grade Appeals form (available on the College's Form Central at (http)) or at the Office of the Dean of Academic Programs.
-If the instructor issuing the grade is the chairperson of the respective division or program, the student may appeal directly to the appropriate instructional dean, either the Dean of Academic Programs or the Dean of Workforce and Economic Development. - 3.
-The division chairperson shall review the student's appeal.
-The chairperson may interview the instructor, ask for the assistance of another Central Alabama Community College instructor, or seek the opinion of an expert in the subject area under review. - 4.
-If the student's appeal is not successfully resolved at this level, the student may appeal to the appropriate instructional dean. - 5.
-The instructor also has the right to appeal a decision of the division chairperson to the dean. - 6.
+The instructor shall produce any graded work that remains in the instructor's possession, explain how grades have been calculated, and if needed recalculate the grade to determine if there has been a clerical error. - 2.
+If the student and instructor cannot successfully resolve the disputed grade, the student may further appeal by submitting to the instructor's supervisor (division chairperson or, in nursing appeals, the Health Science Program Administrator) the Grade Appeals form available from the Office of the Dean of Academic Programs.
+If the instructor issuing the grade is the chairperson of the respective division or program, the student may appeal directly to the appropriate instructional dean, either the Dean of Academic Programs or the Dean of Workforce and Economic Development.
+If either dean is unavailable, the other dean may hear the appeal - 3.
+The instructor's supervisor shall meet with the student and review the student's appeal.
+The supervisor may interview the instructor, ask for the assistance of another Central Alabama Community College instructor, or seek the opinion of an expert in the subject area under review. - 4.
+If the student's appeal is not successfully resolved at this level, the student may appeal to the appropriate instructional dean.
+If either dean is unavailable, the other dean may hear the appeal. - 5.
+The instructor also has the right to appeal a decision of the supervisor to the dean. - 6.
 The dean will review the appeal and separately schedule a meeting with both the student and the instructor. - 7.
 The dean has the authority to consult with the instructor, the division chairperson, or other persons who have expertise in the subject area.
-When the dean has completed the review of the grade appeal, a written report describing his/her findings and conclusions will be provided to the student, instructor, and division chairperson. - 8.
-If the dean determines that a change in the student's grade is in order, the student's official grade will be changed under the authority of the appropriate instructional dean to render rulings on grade appeals. - 9.
+When the dean has completed the review of the grade appeal, a written report describing his/her findings and conclusions will be provided to the student, instructor, and supervisor.

+- 8. If the dean determines that a change in the student's grade is in order, the student's official grade will be changed under the authority of the appropriate instructional dean to render rulings on grade appeals. - 9.
 The decision of the instructional dean is final.

-Academic Bankruptcy
+Academic Bankruptcy\